 This policy describes and sets out the essential details relating to your personal data relationship with Saint James Hospital.
 This policy highlights the types of personal data collected when you use our *sites and how your personal data is used, shared and protected.
 It also explains the choices you have relating to your personally identifiable information and how you can contact us regarding your personal data.

-*Sites – Saint James ‘Capua’ Hospital, Sliema – Saint James Hospital, Zejtun – Saint James Eye Clinic, Burmarrad – Planet Physio – Medial Laboratory Services – Dental & Implantology Unit – Jam & Brie – Overseas Healthcare LTD.
+*Sites – Saint James ‘Capua’ Hospital, Sliema – Saint James Hospital, Zejtun – Saint James Clinic, Burmarrad – Saint James Eye Clinic, Birkirkara – Planet Physio – Medial Laboratory Services – Dental & Implantology Unit – Jam & Brie – Overseas Healthcare LTD.

 From time to time we may offer new services which we will update in this policy accordingly and we will notify you prior to these changes.